 Some Incidents of Disappearances

-Several incidents of disappearances of aircraft and ship have taken place over this region.
+Several incidents of disappearances of aircraft and ships have taken place over this region.
 Some of them have been discussed below.

 Kublai Khan’s Attack On Japan